PATHOS: On Beethoven's Sonatas, Part 2

 The third movement could be heard as Medea once again alone, and wrestling with her desire for revenge.
 In the opera, she is swinging around a sword and contemplating murdering their two little sons.
 In the end, the vengeful side of her wins, and she decapitates the two boys.
 In the time of the French Revolution, this would play as a cautionary tale, when there were so many people being decapitated and sent to the guillotine.
 The question being: even though you are understandably angry with rulers who have betrayed you, do you abandon social welfare and compassion for others?

-For the last sonata in the program’s first half, we turn towards that key of A flat major used in the beautiful melody of the slow movement of the Pathétique sonata.
+For the last sonata in the program’s first half, the Sonata Opus 26, we turn towards that key of A flat major used in the beautiful melody of the slow movement of the Pathétique sonata.

 When Beethoven wrote this sonata in his late twenties, he was experimenting with pushing the boundaries of sonata form.
 Here, the first movement is not at all a struggle of two opposing themes, but rather, he creates one serene melody in A flat major, then explores it in a set of 5 variations.